-We took off just after 2 pm driving from Hang Dong on road 108 towards Doi Inthanon but continuing to Hot/Mae Sariang and on the long way to Mae Hong Son.
-It was a very easy drive now since the road has been widened and only the last forty minutes or so is curvy.
-After turning up to the mountains and following the impressive Mae Chaem river the road is very scenic.
-The mountains are embedded in the forest and I especially enjoy the teak trees along the route.
+We took off just after 2 pm driving from Hang Dong on the road 108 towards Doi Inthanon but continuing to Hot/Mae Sariang and on the long way to Mae Hong Son.
+It was an effortless drive now since the road has been widened and only the last forty minutes or so is curvy.
+After turning up to the mountains and following the impressive Mae Chaem river, the road is very scenic.
+The hills are embedded in the forest, and I especially enjoy the teak trees along the route.

 They offer three camping zones that have access to clean toilets and showers.
-Some people drive further into the forest but I am not sure how acceptable it is.
-When we camped it was just six tents in total.
-The price is 100 baht per person if you bring your tent.
+Some people drive further into the forest, but I am not sure how acceptable it is.
+When we camped, it was just six tents in total.
+The price is 100 baht per person if you bring your own tent.
 The cabins vary in price from 800 baht++ depending on the size.

-Most Thai people pre-order the Thai Muu Katta, BBQ for 299 baht.
-The restaurant is just at the entrance and it is within walking distance from the camping zones as well.
+Most Thai people pre-order the Thai Muu Katta BBQ for 299 baht.
+The restaurant is just at the entrance, and it is within walking distance from the camping zones as well.
 Alcohol is available.
 A large Leo was 70 baht.
-This is not a national park.
+The area is not a national park.

 There is also a small coffee shop open from 8 am to 5 pm just by the park entrance.

 We were confused because the staff wrote the number six on our registration document.
 We thought it meant zone six.
-But it was just a number, I guess it referred to us being the 6th camper of the day.
+But it was just a number; I guess it referred to us being the 6th camper of the day.
 You can pick any spot available in zone 1-3.

 On the way home, we made a short stop at Op Luang National park entrance to have breakfast at a restaurant.
 We will camp there on a later occasion.
-Ten years or so I did the nice hike in there.
+Ten years or so, I did a nice hike in there.
 But until now I haven’t camped there.
 It is a tent charge of 30 baht if you bring your own.
 We also stopped at Jam Jai Cafe and a restaurant just by the Mae Chaem river.
 They offer glamping for 2000/2300 on weekends.
 Or camping by the river 100 baht per person(own tent).

 For me, the feeling was like being in a Swedish forest in late summer.
 The fragrance of the trees, cool weather, and the sun not burning you but gently sipping through the trees.
-This is a great place just to relax.
+The Bo Luang park is a great place to relax.
 There is not much to do in that sense.
-Enjoy a campfire and relax.
-With Dtac our 4G worked well in the area but the connection was lost now and then while driving up.
+Just enjoy a campfire and relax.
+With Dtac, our 4G worked well in the area, but the connection was lost now and then while driving here on the winding roads.